 This requirement is achieved by security feature as the shield must be removed and bypassed in order to perform physical intrusive attacks.
-The TOE makes a reset or interrupt feature occurs to stops operation if a physical manipulation or physical probing attack is detected.
-And also scrambling and encryption mechanisms make reverse engineering of the TOE layout unpractical and protect from probing attack and signal identification of the TOE layout unpractical.
-So these functionalities meet the security functional requirement of FPT_PHP.3: Resistance to physical attack
+The TOE makes a reset or interrupt feature occurs to stops

-SFR4: FDP ACC.1: Subset access control
+SFR4: FDP_ACC.1: Subset access control

 This requirement is achieved by security register access control, invalid address access and so on.